 Tips for Choosing the Right Air Purifier for You

 When I was choosing an air purifier for my house, I felt overwhelmed by the number of models and types of air purifiers available.
 To be honest, I had no idea what suited my needs best and what type of device would do a solid job without destroying my budget.

-After hours of research, I found these factors crucial in selecting the best air purifier for your needs.
+After hours of research, I found these factors crucial in selecting the best air purifier for large rooms for your needs.

 Type of Air Purifier

 This should always be the starting point in your decision.
 What kind of pollutants are present in your home?
 Does your house suffer from odors?
 Are you worried about pollution from nearby industrial facilities?
 By identifying the type of pollutant that is affecting your air quality, you can decide what the type of air purifier technology you need.

 Most large households will do just fine with a HEPA filter air purifier that will eliminate 99.97% particles up to 0.3 microns, but if your house is full of strange odors and gases, you might need an air purifier with an activated carbon filter.